-State of Israel's Holocaust Survivors' Rights Authority on Holocaust Remembrance Day 2023,4 which included both Holocaust survivors as well as those whom Israel recognizes as victims of antisemitic persecutions during the war.5
+those whom Israel recognizes as victims of antisemitic persecutions during the war.

-The second and third regions with the greatest percentage of survivors are Western Europe and North America, each with 18% of all survivors (see Table 6).
-This is followed by countries of the former Soviet Union (12%), Eastern

-Europe (2%) and just over 1% in remaining regions of the world.
+The second and third regions with the greatest percentage of survivors are North America (18%) and Western Europe (17%) (see Table 6).
+This is followed by countries of the former Soviet Union (12%), Eastern Europe (2%) and just over 1% in remaining regions of the world.